s-lasch/portfolio/exampleSite/content/blogs/cross-validation.md

 3           0      8       6      38
 ```

-Doing some simple calculations, it seems that the optimal value of $k$ is 7.
-Do note that we want to choose odd values for $k$ so that we avoid ties.
+Doing some simple calculations, it seems that the optimal value of \\(k\\) is 7.
+Do note that we want to choose odd values for \\(k\\) so that we avoid ties.

 ## **The Resulting Matrix**

 The outputs above are called **confusion matrices**.
-They represent the truth values for each value of $k$.
+They represent the truth values for each value of \\(k\\).
 The true class labels are represented by the `row_0` column.
 Each row in the table corresponds to a specific true class label, and the counts in each cell indicate the number of data points that were predicted to and/or actually belong to that class label.

-These truth values give us a means to evaluate our values for $k$.
+These truth values give us a means to evaluate our values for \\(k\\).
 Refer to [Confusion Matrices](https://s-lasch.github.io/2023/05/22/Confusion-Matrices.html) for more information on confusion matrices, and [Classification Evaluation](https://s-lasch.github.io/2023/05/22/Classification-Evaluation.html) to learn about the evaluation metrics that we can use from a confusion matrix.